danielearwicker/PiCam/README.md

 You need Node on your Pi and [this is a very thorough guide](http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/) to get you to that point.

+I prefer Raspian Lite to leave as much space as possible for images.
+Get a good (Samsung) 128 GB micro SD card.
+Put Raspian Lite on it, boot it up and run `raspi-config`.
+Change the `pi` password and switch on SSH.
+Finally get Wifi working by editing this config file:

+    sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

+And add:

+    network={
+            ssid="YourNetworkName"
+            psk="YourPassword"
+    }

+If you need the IP address of your Pi, run `ifconfig` and look at the `wlan0` section of the output.

 You also need ffmpeg.
 Again [this guide is very simple](https://github.com/tgogos/rpi_ffmpeg) - you can basically paste that script into a file and run it.